Press enter to search, esc to close

 We will record your complaint centrally.

-We will write to you within two working days acknowledging your complaint, enclosing a copy of this policy.
+We will write to you within three working days acknowledging your complaint, enclosing a copy of this policy.
+We will set out the timescales in which we will aim to provide you with a substantive response to your complaint.

 We will investigate your complaint.
 This will usually involve: